adhithyasash1/on-device-model-compression-lab/README.md

 - Core ML compile and model loading are outside timed latency samples.
 - The recovery configs are experimental and are not part of the decision table yet.

-## Next Steps

-- Add a full ImageNet-1k validation mode with explicit dataset-root configuration.
-- Add repeated-run aggregation with confidence intervals for latency and accuracy deltas.
-- Add an iPhone benchmark harness before making device claims.
-- Add fine-tuning or structured recovery for sparse pruning.
-- Add report validation that fails if committed benchmark tables diverge from run summaries.

 ## Sources

 - [`reports/real_benchmark_table.csv`](reports/real_benchmark_table.csv)